What Is Decentralized Finance (DeFi)?

 Monetary banking services

-Insurance on the blockchain could eliminate the need for intermediaries and allow the distribution of risk between many participants.
-This could result in lower premiums with the same quality of service.
+With smart contracts, underwriting and legal fees for mortgages could be reduced significantly.
+Insurance on the blockchain could eliminate intermediaries and allow the distribution of risk between many participants, potentially resulting in lower premiums with the same quality of service.

 Decentralized marketplaces